 Downtown Advisory Group Mobility Plan Workshop: Guiding Principles & Goals

 Wednesday, April 22, 2020 from 9:00 – 10:00 AM

 Downtown Mobility Plan Public Workshop: Issues & Opportunities

 at Point Park University’s JVH Auditorium in Academic Hall (201 Wood Street, Downtown Pittsburgh)

 Wednesday, January 29 from 6:00 – 8:00 PM

 Downtown Advisory Group Mobility Plan Workshop: Issues & Opportunities Wednesday, January 29 from 8:30 – 10:30 AM

-Share your email to stay updated on the Mobility Plan and learn about opportunities to get involved:
+Share your email to stay up to date on the development of the Downtown Pittsburgh Mobility Plan and learn about additional opportunities to get involved:

 The Mobility Plan is guided by a management team comprised of the PDP, the City of Pittsburgh’s Departments of Mobility and Infrastructure and City Planning, the Port Authority of Allegheny County, and the Southwest Pennsylvania Commission.
 The group recently selected a consultant team to facilitate the plan over the next year led by Arup, a global leader in urban design and mobility planning and supported by Utile, Nelson\Nygaard, SmithGroup, and MonWin Consulting, who all bring a mix of national experience and local expertise.